ypcs/web-privacy/idea.md

 their preferences via browser settings (which can be then synced to all of their devices).

 ## `/.well-known/privacy-policy.json`

+This would be the site-specific privacy policy, where site describes how it tracks it's users.
+Current example includes just cookies, but this could easily be extended to support eg. browser localStorage, or eg. to describe some GDPR data processing policies, like "here is our human-readable privacy policy".

+There might already exist some formats describing eg. cookie usage in machine-readable format, and such formats might be preferable to inveting yet another new standard.
+Large part of this whole idea is to force browsers to by default deny all tracking, and require sites to describe all data they collect before allowing anything.

 ```json
 {
   "meta": {